exinarium/CoGrammer/Section B - Option 1/Readme.md

 ## Structure of the app

 The app is built with microservices and an Angular UI.
 The UI is a progressive web app.
 The microservices all have monitoring on them using Prometheus and is deployed as individual docker containers on a VPS in the United States.
+The services communicate through a message bus, which I have written myself.
+The code is also part of the project

 ## How to access the app?